danBhentschel/techio-practical-linq/markdowns/06_LinqConcepts/query_syntax.template.md

 For those who are familiar with SQL syntax, you might find some similarities in this example.
 It's not exactly the same as SQL, though.
 This example gathers all the strings in `animalNames` that are at least 5 characters in length, ordered from the entry with the fewest characters to the entry with the most characters.

-The [MSDN documentation](https://msdn.microsoft.com/en-us/library/bb397947.aspx) claims that "*many people find query syntax simpler and easier to read*."
-I, on the other hand, consider it to be jarring and obscure.

 > **NOTE:** The above example includes a `using System.Linq;` line.
 This is **essential** when using LINQ.
 Both query syntax and method syntax require it.
 I will not include it in all examples, but it is always implied.

+### Advantages of query syntax

+ - The [MSDN documentation](https://msdn.microsoft.com/en-us/library/bb397947.aspx) claims that "*many people find query syntax simpler and easier to read*."
+I, on the other hand, consider it to be jarring and obscure.
+ - Query syntax can be more compact since the variables created have a scope that spans the whole statement, vs. method syntax where variables need to be re-declared for each method call.

 ### Insane query syntax example
 Here is an example of the expressiveness of LINQ query syntax: